-The sequencer comprehends two rows (useable separately, not together – it’s a monophonic machine) with a maximum capacity of 40 steps… not too much, I agree… but for simple but effective patterns it’s a perfect tool!
-Rests may be programmed as well to give you at least some rhythmical possibilities.
-(Just trigger the Pro-One sequencer by a rhythmical external trigger signal, and you’re the king!).
+The sequencer comprehends two rows (useable separately, not together – it’s a monophonic machine) with a maximum capacity of 40 steps.
+Not too much, honestly, but for simple – but effective – pattern music it is still a perfect tool.
+Rests and held notes may be programmed to give you at least some rhythmical possibilities.
+(Just trigger the Pro-One sequencer with a varying external trigger signal, and you’re the king …).

-Finally – and that’s tremendously important – sequences can be transposed in realtime (not over the whole keyboard length but over two octaves, that’s fine!).
-Best of all, any other monophonic synth (1V/Oct, sure) can be controlled via the Pro-One sequencer as well.
-Making music really gets easy as soon as the groovy Pro-One pumpes out some weird FX-noises, while the ARP Odyssey or other synth plays in parallel a nice bass line.
+Finally – and that’s tremendously important – sequences can be transposed in realtime (not over the whole keyboard length, but over two octaves, that’s fine).
+Best of all, any other monophonic synth (1Volt/Oct) can be controlled via the Pro-One sequencer as well.
+Making music really gets easy as soon as the groovy Pro-One pumpes out some weird FX-noises, while the ARP Odyssey or any other synth plays a nice bass line in parallel.

-One simple reason the Pro-One is worth every Cent: its strong and versatile musical sound.
-Great VCOs and a powerful filter (with that clear and effective resonance), fast & percussive envelopes, vast modulation routings, good connection panel – what else do you wish for?
+Simple reason the Pro-One is worth every Cent: Its strong and versatile musical sound.
+Great VCOs and a powerful filter (with that clear and effective resonance), fast and percussive envelopes, vast modulation routings, good connection panel … what else do you wish for?

 Peter Forrest perfectly describes the instrument: